 Creating letters and envelopes may seem like an obvious use of mail merge.
 But we aren't limited just to correspondence that is printed on paper.
 We can also use mail merge to create and send email messages.
 This process is similar to creating letters and will involve using Microsoft Word, Excel, and Outlook.

-The first set of email messages we send will be to the people whose proposals were not accepted.
+The email messages we send will be to the people whose proposals were not selected for the conference.
 To create these messages, we will begin with a Microsoft Word document that contains the letterhead of the Midwest Cycling Cooperative as well as the standard text.
-We do not want to overwrite this standard message with our mail merge, so we will save it as a new file.
+We do not want to overwrite this message with our mail merge, so we will save it as a new file.

 NOTE: We will use "MM" at the end of the file name to show that this is indeed a mail merge document and will have a connection to a data source.

 - To begin saving the document with a new name, in Microsoft Word,

 - To select the current name, in the name field,